kamryns/curly-cupboard/docs/Overview.md

 - Mascot = Curly the chameleon (part of our design theme is using C words'
 - Vibe = jungle, adventure, cozy rainforest, watercolor, animals, creature theme.

+*About Us Pages*
+- Each a Jungle book character (about us background with that theme and toggle picture)
+- Sreeja: Mowgli
+- Brian: Akhila
+- Riya: Bhageera
+- Kamryn: Baloo
+- Alice: Kaa

 *Potential features:*

 - Book Search Feature